Disclosure: This post contains sponsored links whereby we may receive a commission for any purchases made.

 In the event that you don’t see any programs related to the adware listed then you can skip this step and proceed with anti-malware scans to remove my search dial from Windows.

 Check for any Rogue browser extensions

-Next you will want to check your browser to ensure you don’t have any malicious browser extensions installed which likely installed the adware in the first place.
-If your using a Chrome based browser go to the menu located in the top right-hand corner of the screen and select settings.
+Next, you will want to check your browser to ensure you don’t have any malicious browser extensions installed which likely installed the adware in the first place.
+If you’re using a Chrome-based browser go to the menu located in the top right-hand corner of the screen and select settings.

-Once here go the bottom left-hand corner and choose “extensions” which will open a new tab showing all your extensions.
-From here select remove for any that you don’t recognise, most adware programs will arrive in extensions such as free document converters, video downloaders or document templates.
+Once here go to the bottom left-hand corner and choose “extensions” which will open a new tab showing all your extensions.
+From here select remove for any that you don’t recognize, most adware programs will arrive in extensions such as free document converters, video downloaders, or document templates.

 In order to scan our system we will be downloading and installing MalwareBytes from the link above which will enable us to search for any remaining components of the adware and clean them off the system.
-Once the scan is complete go ahead and choose remove and follow the prompts to reboot your computer to finalise cleanup.
+Once the scan is complete go ahead and choose to remove and follow the prompts to reboot your computer to finalize the cleanup.